mzruiz/portfolio/about.md

 That meant I had to grow up.

-I started working around 10 years old at my uncle's construction company and kept doing so through college.
+I started helping with yard work early and then quickly transitioned into helping with basic tasks at my uncle's construction company - I worked on and off with him through college.
 It started off as mowing lawns but ended with full(mostly-full) control over jobs worth up to $10000 and up to 3-4 workers at a time.
 I don't miss that life but it did teach me how to work - and work efficiently.

 ## West Chester University
 During college I was an average student at best.
 I spent more time relaxing and playing video games than I did in the library; I was never good at studying.
 I managed to graduate with a 3.2 GPA but failed to have any internships.